Weather StoryAlmanac, microseasons, and the day's weather story.

 When does it freeze in Fall River?

-The last spring frost in Fall River usually occurs around mid-April, and the first fall frost lands around mid-November.
+Fall River's last spring frost lands near mid-April, and in Fall River the first fall frost follows around mid-November.

 What is the rainy season in Fall River?

-March is the wettest month, averaging about 4.8 inches of rain; the city receives roughly 46 inches per year.
+March is the wettest month in Fall River, about 4.8 inches on average; the year totals roughly 46 inches.

 What is the warmest month in Fall River?